-With Blue Sky Scout, I strive to help regular women take the preparedness plunge – women who don’t have the time or inclination to become doomsday preppers or hardcore homesteaders.
+With The Preparedness Box by Blue Sky Scout, I strive to help regular women take the preparedness plunge – women who don’t have the time or inclination to become doomsday preppers or hardcore homesteaders.
 My goal is to help women and families easily prepare for emergencies, and to feel confident and ready.

 “Blue Sky” refers to the best conditions under which to plan and prepare.
 And what are the best conditions?
 Before any you-know-what hits the fan.
 In other words – now.

 “Scout” refers to someone brave and curious, plucky and resourceful, ahead of the pack.
 It’s my vision of you.
 A typical American woman who gets it all done, sometimes by the seat of your pants.
 You’re adulting on the fly, and I’m here to help you with that.

 In September of 2009, I traveled from Seattle, Washington to Los Angeles to await the birth of my new nephew.
 While I was there the Station Fire broke out in the Angeles National Forest.
 I was staying at my sister's house in the foothills northeast of Los Angeles proper, just a couple of blocks from the edge of the national forest.

 At first the fire was too far away to worry about.
 Then the neighborhood started getting a little smoky.
 We sat looking out the kitchen window one night, watching the fire advance over the hills towards us.
 Each day as the fire got closer and the baby hadn't yet arrived, we talked about the decision to evacuate, which would take my 9-month pregnant sister far away from her birth plan.
 Finally the decision was made for us.
 When the official order came, I watched in amazement as my sister brought out a three-ring binder with their evacuation plan.
 She was so organized and the plan told who in the family was responsible for packing which items and taking care of pre-evacuation duties around the property.
 Download our evacuation plan template.